Making a Standalone Binary

 may not be enough to fix the problem

-The first error is more obvious, because we don't have our standard library, the println does not exist, so we simply need to remove the line that uses it, the other errors will require their own section.
+The first error is more obvious.
+Because we don't have our standard library, println does not exist, so we simply need to remove the line that uses it, the other errors will require their own sections to explain.

 Defining a Panic Handler